Welcome to the Robins Class!

 In addition to our daily maths lesson we also have a maths meeting where we focus on counting in multiples, days of the week, months of the year, recognising coins and shapes and maths vocabulary.
 This maths meeting lasts for about 15 minutes.

-Our topic this term is called 'Medieval life and The Gunpowder Plot.'
+Our topic this term is called 'Kings, Queens and Castles.'
 We will focus on -

 - What is a Monarch?